daryll-ko/railgun/Library/C and C++/Sorting/insertion_sort.md

 ```

 ## Notes
-- This is just for demonstration purposes; please don't use this for actual sorting!
+- this is just for demonstration purposes; please don't use this for actual sorting!

 ## References
 - [Introduction to Algorithms, 4th Edition](https://mitpress.mit.edu/books/introduction-algorithms-fourth-edition)